TylerWilcock/zombie-project/README.md

 of damage and can take a lot of attack before it dies.

 The types of survivors include:  soldier, teacher, and child.
-A soldier is strong and can do serious damage while a teacher or a child does little damage.
+A soldier is strong and can do serious damage while a teacher or a child does almost no damage.
 Since a child is so weak, he or she usually does not survive the escape.

 #Character data: